grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 ### Trend stats option

-By default, Prometheus supports [Counter and Guage Metric types](https://prometheus.io/docs/concepts/metric_types/).
+By default, Prometheus supports [Counter and Gauge Metric types](https://prometheus.io/docs/concepts/metric_types/).
 Therefore, the trend stats option is the default of this output and converts all the k6 trend metrics to Counter and Gauges Prometheus metrics.

 The [`K6_PROMETHEUS_RW_TREND_STATS` option](#options) accepts a comma-separated list of stats functions that define how to convert all the k6 trend metrics: